eForms Logo

 Concealed Carry

-Individuals must have a valid Weapons Carry License in order to concealed carry in the state of Georgia.
+Individuals must have a valid Weapons Carry License to concealed carry in the state of Georgia.

 How to Apply

-Applicants must be at least twenty-one (21) years old, or eighteen (18) if they are active duty military or honorably discharged.
-They must also be a Georgia resident, U.S. citizen or legal resident, have no disqualifying legal convictions (felonies, drugs, domestic violence, etc.), have not been admitted to a mental health or substance rehabilitation facility within the past five (5) years, and have never been admitted to a mental health facility against their will.
+Applicants must be at least 21 years old or 18 if they are active duty military or honorably discharged.
+They must also be Georgia residents, U.S. citizens, or legal residents, have no disqualifying legal convictions (felonies, drugs, domestic violence, etc.), have not been admitted to a mental health or substance rehabilitation facility within the past five years, and have never been admitted to a mental health facility against their will.

-Step 4 – Provide fingerprints with the clerk, or have them processed within five (5) days of applying.
+4. Provide fingerprints to the clerk or process them within five days of applying.

-Step 6 – The court will issue or deny the license after roughly thirty (30) days.
+6. The court will issue or deny the license after roughly 30 days.

 Reciprocity